Book Review: The Alchemist

 “When someone sees the same people every day, as had happened with him at the seminary, they wind up becoming part of that person’s life.
 And then they want the person to change.
 If someone isn’t what others want them to be, the others become angry.
 Everyone seems to have a clear idea of how other people should lead their lives, but none about his or her own.” (page 16)

-“Everyone, when they are young, knows what their destiny is.
-At that point in their lives, everything is clear and everything is possible.
-They are not afraid to dream, and to yearn for everything they would like to see happen to them in their lives.
-But, as time passes, a mysterious force begins to convince them that it will be impossible for them to realise their destiny… It’s a force that appears to be negative, but actually shows you how to realize your destiny.
+It’s a force that appears to be negative, but actually shows you how to realize your destiny.
 It prepares your spirit and your will, because there is one great truth on this planet: whoever you are, or whatever it is that you do, when you really want something, it’s because that desire originated in the soul of the universe.
 It’s your mission on earth… To realise one’s destiny is a person’s only real obligation.
 All things are one.
 And when you want something, all the universe conspires in helping you to achieve it.” (page 22-23)

-8 Responses to “Book Review: The Alchemist”
+8 replies on “Book Review: The Alchemist”

 Tamsin/nudgeme